ec-jrc/lisflood-model/3_optLISFLOOD_reservoirs/index.md

    <br>$O_{nd}$:	Non-damaging outflow  $[\frac{m^3} {s}]$
    <br>$I_{res}$:	Reservoir inflow $[\frac{m^3} {s}]$

 In order to prevent numerical problems, the reservoir outflow is calculated using a user-defined time interval (or *Δt*, if it is smaller than this value).
+THIS NEEDS TO BE REVIEWED